Sanding removes imperfection and dirt from surfaces and helps the paint stick better. So, do you have to sand between coats of stain?

 Related Read: How To Apply Stain With a Roller?

-Sanding between coats of stain is usually advised to improve paint bonding and smoothness.
-While applying multiple coats of stain, sanding will help to smoothen out the stain coating so paint adhesion is improved.
+Sanding between coats of stain is advised to improve paint bonding and smoothness.
+While applying multiple coats of stain, sanding will help smoothen the stain coating so paint adhesion is improved.

 However, the final coat of stain shouldn’t be sanded.
-This is because you are not going to apply any stain or coating on the final coat.
-So there is no need to improve paint adhesion.
+That’s because you will not apply a stain over the final coat.
+So, there’s no need to improve paint adhesion.

 Eventually, you’ll be left with an amateurish finish.

-What Happens If You Don’t Sand Between Coats of Stain?
+If You Don’t Sand Between Coats of Stain:

-If you don’t sand between coats of stain, then the new coat will not adhere to the existing coating properly.
-Also, the resulting finish will not be perfectly smooth and clear.
-This is because of dust nibs, splinters, and debris that appeared on the existing coating after it dried.
+If you don’t sand between coats of stain, the new coat won’t stick properly.
+Also, the finish won’t be smooth or clear.
+That’s because the dust nibs, splinters, and debris will affect the quality of the finish.

-These imperfections settle and dry on the existing coating of stain making it difficult to have a smooth and perfectly bonded finish.
-This is why it’s required to sand lightly between coats of stain regardless of the type.
+Dust, debris, and splinters will settle and dry on the existing stain coating, making it difficult to have a smooth and perfectly bonded finish.
+This is why it’s required to sand lightly between coats of stain, regardless of the type.

-Tip: Remember to sand in the direction of the wood grain.
+Tip: Sand in the direction of the wood grain.